 Bayesian Predictive Synthesis

-Bayesian predictive synthesis defines a coherent theoretical basis for combining multiple forecast densities, whether from models, individuals, or other sources, and extends existing forecast pooling and Bayesian model mixing methods.
+Bayesian predictive synthesis defines a coherent theoretical basis for combining multiple forecast densities, whether from models, individuals, or other sources, and extends existing forecast pooling, ensemble learning, and Bayesian model mixing methods.

 Motivated by an interest in the question of foundational underpinnings of some of the specific algorithmic/empirical models for forecast density combination recently introduced, we developed a new framework called Bayesian predictive synthesis (BPS).
 The framework provides interpretation of traditional and recently introduced pooling methods as special cases.
 More importantly from a practical time series forecasting perspective, development of BPS for sequential forecasting of time series enables the use of flexible, adaptive Bayesian dynamic models that are able to respond to changes in characteristics of sets of models and forecasters over time.
 BPS has the potential to define fully Bayesian, interpretable models that can adapt to time-varying biases and mis-calibration of multiple models or forecasters, and generate useful insights into patterns of relationships and dependencies among them while also improving forecast accuracy.